 FLORIDA — Human Trafficking is happening in our own backyard, and that knowledge should make anyone with a conscience “outraged,” said Kevin Malone, the president and co-founder of the U.S. Institute Against Human Trafficking, whose organization runs the nation's sole accredited safe house for trafficked boys.

-"People need to be outraged that this is happening to our boys and girls all over the country — that it is our own boys and girls,” Malone, a former general manager of the LA Dodgers turned activist, told The Christian Post during a candid interview about the horrors of child trafficking.
+"People need to be outraged that this is happening to our boys and girls all over the country — that it is our own boys and girls,” Malone, a former general manager of the Los Angeles Dodgers turned activist, told The Christian Post during a candid interview about the horrors of child trafficking.
 “It's happening internationally, too, but it’s in our own backyards.
 It's our own kids.
 They are one or two or three degrees of separation away from being somehow connected to this.”

 According to United Nations Office on Drugs and Crime, the definition of human trafficking is any situation in which someone experiences “force, coercion, abduction, fraud, deception, abuse of power or vulnerability, or giving payments or benefits to a person in control.”